AlekSimpson/sage/vision.md

   load sr10, sr9 // sr9 value is auto treated as a stack pointer

-  // idea: honestly maybe print and all the other builtins could be a "syscall" print "this result is: %d\n", sr10
+  // this should also just be a syscall print "this result is: %d\n", sr10

   mov 0, sr22 // 0 is the program exit syscall code